Tuning your percussive parts are essential to getting a great mix!

 Whether we like to admit it or not, every producer has their particular process for mixing their tracks.
 Depending on the style of music that we produce, we have our go to traits that help define our track as that particular style.
 Part of what gives us a great mix is how we use the Equalizer (EQ) with particular instruments.

 An EQ is essentially a tool to help producers weed out any unnecessary frequencies from our tracks.
 Another useful way to implement an EQ is to use it as a way to tune percussive instruments to match the key of the song.

-Now you may be asking yourself, "Why would I have to tune my drum parts?".
+Now you may be asking yourself, "Why would I have to tune my drum parts?"
 The answer is simple.
-Like any other instrument, the percussion parts needs to be in the same key as the one the song was written in.
+Like any other instrument, the percussion parts need to be in the same key as the one the song was written in.
 Regardless of the sub-genre, Dance Music is inherently built on its percussive elements.

 The beat is what always brings people to the dance floor and a disjointed rhythm section will ruin the track for everybody listening.
 With that said, I'm going to give you producers out there a few tips to help make sure your drum parts are in tune.